A Practical Mode System for Recursive Definitions: Related Work

 In particular, one cannot directly use typability in this system as a static analysis for a source language; this work needs to be complemented by a static analysis such as ours, or the safety has to be proved manually by the user placing box annotations and operations.
+However, we believe that any well-typed program that is accepted by our mode system could be encoded in Dreyer's system, roughly as follows: